EnanoFurtivo/Osu-Mp3-Extractor/README.md

 ## Getting Started

-If you are here for the simplified .exe version you can download it here: https://github.com/EnanoFurtivo/Osu-Mp3-Extractor/raw/master/Release.rar
+If you are here for the simplified release version in .exe format you can download it here: https://github.com/EnanoFurtivo/Osu-Mp3-Extractor/raw/master/Release.rar

 - Just extract the folder and run the program.